 So if you rule out a migraine, all other headaches fall into these into two categories: Cervicogenic headaches and posture-related headaches.

-"Cervicogenic headaches are caused by some sort of disorder in the neck," explains O'Neal.
+"Cervicogenic headaches are caused by some sort of disorder in the neck," explains O'Neil.
 "A cervicogenic headache is usually located on one side of the head, like a migraine, and it is usually triggered by certain neck movements."

 "Because so many of us now work at a computer desk, posture-related pain is extremely common.
 Sitting for hours at a time in a desk chair, hunching your shoulders and squinting into the screen, these are things that are almost certain to cause a posture-related headache."

 Posture-related headaches come from repeatedly sitting or standing in ways that are not natural for the body.
 Over time, muscles simply get worn out from the stress caused by misuse — they get sore and cramp, sometimes even cause knots.

 Eventually this causes the body to compensate, shifting the responsibility to other muscles and joints.
 That compensation causes joints to move in ways that are not natural, which pinches nerves and causes pain.